kantega/Missing-link/README.md

         </ignoreReferencesInPackages>
 ```

+## Output produced by the tool
+When the tool is finished analyzing the classes it will print «No missing methods» and «No missing classes» if all referenced classes and methods
+was found when doing to analysis.
+Otherwise it will print «Missing classes detected.
+Reports can be found in *reportDirectory*», and the likewise for missing methods.
+If the configuration parameter *failOnMissing* is activated missing classes and methods will fail the build.

+The files that are produced by default are:
+* *missing-links-report.txt* - This is a summary report listing what packages was ignored,
+which classes was missing and what methods was missing.
+* *missing-classes.json* and *missing-methods.json* - All classes and methods respectively considered missing.
+The JSON structure
+is a object with the missing class/method as key, and its value is an array of all other classes/methods referencing it.

+### writeSeenAndVisitedToFile
+When the configuration parameter *writeSeenAndVisitedToFile* is activated the following files are also created in *reportDirectory*:
+* *classes-referenced.json* - FQN of all classes and methods referenced, and the classes where they where referenced.
+* *methods-referenced.json* - FQN of all methods refrenced, and in which methods they where referenced.
+* *methods-visited.txt* - FQN of all methods visited.
+* *classes-visited.txt* - FQN of all methods visited.
+* *call-paths.txt* - All call paths ending in a missing method.

 ## Notes
 * When running the tool with a class path containg frameworks like Spring, you will most likely get lots of missing classes and methods.
 For instance the *spring-web* dependency is compiled with view technologies like Velocity, Tiles, JSF, and many more.
 These are marked as optional,